OpenGammaProject/Open-Gamma-Detector/enclosure/README.md

 Here are all the parts you need to build all the different 3D printed enclosures.

+The case is designed to fit a scintillator with a maximum size of 5 x 5 x 5 cm.
+The USB connection will be extended to the outside via a short USB panel mount cable.

 ## Main Body

 ### PCB Mount